 Community Investment Co-ops are an exciting way to support community development.
-They allow people to invest their money in local businesses and initiatives.
+They allow people to invest in Main Street, or the local businesses and initiatives in small town.
 A CIC — also known as an Opportunity Development Co-op in Alberta — pools the investment money of local residents, and lends it to start-ups, uses it for renewable energy projects, and more.
 Investors get to see their dollars at work in their own backyards, and get a return on their money as well.

 Investment co-op experts Seth Leon with the Alberta Community and Co-operative Association in Calgary, and Eden Yesh with Kootenay Employment Services in Creston, BC, talk to us about this great model.

 Co-operatives First articles:

 Sangudo, AB – How investing locally can help save rural main streets

 Creston, BC – Grow your community by investing locally

 The Backroad Diaries video: “We’re Building Community” in Sangudo, AB